13. How are business entities “taxed”?

 Individuals pay federal and state taxes on a percentage of their adjusted gross income (AGI) in a given tax year.
 AGI is calculated as an individual’s gross income, minus all deductions (either the standard deduction or itemized deductions) and the individual’s personal exemption.
 A person’s gross income is comprised of wages or other income, dividends, and investment interest, gains, dividends, rents, royalties, etc. Deductions are numerous categories of expenses that the state and federal government exempts from taxation.
 A person can either claim individual deductions, known as “itemizing deductions” or claiming a “standard deduction”.

-• Note: The standard deduction in 2016 is $6,300 for single individuals.
+• Note: The standard deduction in 2018 is $12,000 for single individuals.
 This changes for individuals filing jointly or as head of household.
-Each taxpayer also has a personal exemption is $4,050.
+Prior to 2018, each taxpayer also had a personal exemption is $4,050.
+The personal exemption went away in 2018 with the increase of the standard deduction.
 The state and Federal Governments also allow various credits that subtract directly from the amount of income tax liability.

 • Example: Each year I am required to tally all of my earnings from a number of sources.
 I then subtract all deductions allowed by the state and federal governments.
 If my individual deductions do not add up to an amount greater than the allowed standard deduction, I will subtract the standard deduction.
 This amount is my AGI.
 Calculation of my income tax liability for the year will be based upon this amount.